ArturoDent/launch-config/README.md

 # launch-config

-## This vscode extension allows you to create a setting that identifies one of your `launch.json` configurations or compounds to run via a keybinding.
+### This vscode extension allows you to create settings to launch any number of your `launch.json` configurations or compounds via separate keybindings.</br></br>

+> **BREAKING CHANGE** v0.0.4 is a breaking change - to allow multiple keybindings the form of the setting had to change.

 -----------------------------------------------------------------------------------------------